BY SOFO ARCHON

 Here are 8 signs that you may be heavily indoctrinated by religion, presented with the intention to make you reconsider your beliefs and alter your way of living, in case you experience any of them in your life.

 2. You repress sex.
-The dominant fundamentalist religions condemn sex, because it is an act of flesh, and hence anti-god.
+Fundamentalist religions condemn sex, because it is an act of flesh, and hence anti-god.
 They say that sex can only be practiced for procreational purposes, and that we should not find joy in it, since physical pleasure is deemed as sin.
 But how can sex be a sin when it is the very energy that brought us into existence?
-We were all birthed into life through the sexual act and every expression of ourselves is an expression of sexual energy, taking various forms.
-Therefore to see sex as evil means to see yourself and the whole existence as evil, a belief that can only mess up with your life.
+We were all birthed into life through the sexual act and every expression of ourselves is in fact an expression of sexual energy, taking different forms.
+Therefore, to see sex as evil means to see yourself and the whole existence as evil, a belief that can only mess up with your life.

 3. You feel ashamed.
 According to the majority of the big religious traditions, humans are born sinners, and they will stay sinners until they are found worthy enough to enter heaven.
-This belief is making many people who are indoctrinated by religious dogma to feel ashamed of themselves and hate their very being, thus constantly being in an emotional prison that doesn’t allow them to live care-free and in joy.
+This belief is making many people who are indoctrinated by religious dogma to feel ashamed of themselves and hate their very being.
+Trapped in an emotional prison, they can’t live care-free and in joy.

 5. You believe that you’re always being watched.
 A clear sign of being heavily indoctrinated by religion is to think that there is an actual personality somewhere inside or outside the universe, who is ever-present and all-knowing, always observing and judging you for each and every thing you do.
 Feeling that you are always being watched, you cannot be calm, relaxed and spontaneous.
 On the contrary, you are in constant fear, trembling before every action you perform, every word you utter, and every thought you think, lest you will be send to damnation.

 7. You are not tolerant.
 There are so many religious and philosophical ideologies coming from different cultures and traditions, but indoctrinated religious people believe that only their own ideology is the supreme one and they not only don’t tolerate other ideologies, but most of the time they don’t even tolerate the people who hold them.
-They become hateful and envious toward people with a different religious orientation, feeling that their well-being is threatened by them.
-In addition, many people who are heavily indoctrinated by religion don’t tolerate people who defy social norms, such as homosexuals, often finding pleasure in the thought that such people might burn in eternal hell.
+They become hateful and envious toward those with a different religious orientation, feeling that their well-being is threatened by them.
+In addition, many who are heavily indoctrinated by religion don’t tolerate those who defy social norms, such as homosexuals, often finding pleasure in the thought such individuals might burn in eternal hell.